ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 ```

 Note how even though we just loaded `nonsecure-app`, the `secure-loader` program
 still ran first.
-But it bounced us into nonsecure mode and our nonsecure
+But it bounced us into Nonsecure Mode and our nonsecure
 application is happily running.

 Well done!

-As an aside, our nonsecure app is using `defmt` over SEGGER RTT for the text
+As an aside, the `nonsecure-app` is using `defmt` over SEGGER RTT for the text
 output, which is much faster than semihosting.
 The trade-off is that if you
 re-run the `secure-loader` program to get a new version on to the board, you
 will not see any defmt output from the nonsecure side.
 This is because